Skip to content

 }

 We've marked our listener with the ShouldQueue interface, which tells Laravel that the listener should be run in a queue.
-By default, the "sync" queue will be used to process jobs synchronously; however, you may configure a queue worker to process jobs in the background.
+By default, the "database" queue will be used to process jobs asynchronously.
+To begin processing queued jobs, you should run the php artisan queue:work Artisan command in your terminal.

 We've also configured our listener to send notifications to every user in the platform, except the author of the Chirp.
 In reality, this might annoy users, so you may want to implement a "following" feature so users only receive notifications for accounts they follow.